IanSeng/MachineLearning/ml-course/learn-scikitlearn/README.md

 # Scikitlearn (sklearn)
-A python machine learnin library that helps us to build a model that patter the data and make prediction.
+A python machine learnin library that helps us to build a model that uses the pattern of the data and make prediction.

 ## Why Scikit-Learn ?
 - Built on NumPy and Matplotlib